-If employees exceed the qualifications to apply for the Propel Company Path (ie: pilot already possesses a Commercial-Multi Engine certificate, CFI/CFII/MEI, or already meets R-ATP/ATP flight time minimums to gain employment with a Delta Connection carrier), they may be eligible to apply for the Propel LOA through the Propel Advance program.
+If employees exceed the qualifications to apply for the Propel Company Path (ie: pilot already possesses an FAA Commercial-Multi Engine certificate, CFI/CFII/MEI, or already meets R-ATP/ATP flight time minimums to gain employment with a Delta Connection carrier), they may be eligible to apply for the Propel LOA through the Propel Advance program.

 Propel Advance is for employees who possess flight credentials beyond the requirements for the Propel Company Path (ie. Commercial- Multi Engine certificate, CFI/CFII/MEI, etc.).
 Employees who apply and are accepted into Propel Advance can take advantage of the Propel LOA—up to 66 months—to finish flight training, fly to obtain R-ATP/ATP minimums, and gain employment with a Delta Connection carrier to build Part 121 turbine flight time.
 All terms associated with the Propel LOA apply to candidates in Propel Advance, including pass travel, health benefits, and return to work if unsuccessful in the program.